Synthoid/ExportSheetData/README.md

 -----
 **Convenient:** Export Sheet Data is meant to be simple to use but very powerful.
 No more exporting multiple CSVs then compiling data.

 **Customizable:** Options and formats can be tweaked to reflect personal taste.
-Newline or sameline braces for JSON.
+Default or stringified values for JSON.
 Attributes or child elements for XML.
 Format your data the way you want.

 Install
 -------